IBM/cloud-native-starter-security-workshop/workshop/pre-work/CLOUD_ACCOUNT.md

 # Access the Cluster

-In this section, you will login to your own IBM Cloud account, and then get access to a IBM Cloud Lab account which contains pre-provisioned clusters.
-Each workshop attendee will be granted access to one cluster.
+In this section you will login to your own IBM Cloud account and then get access to an IBM Cloud Lab account which contains pre-provisioned clusters.
+Each workshop attendee will be granted access to one pre-provisioned cluster.

 ### Step 1: Setting up your IBM Cloud ID